 If you are looking for comfort-food recipes, this could be a wonderful choice!
-With a mix of fresh vegetables, seasonings, and sauces, this is bound to create a mouth-watering aroma.
-This recipe begins with browning the pork chops, and then removing them and cooking the vegetables in butter.
-Once they are tender, all you have to do is return the pork chops to the pan until they are cooked through.
-There are a few more steps for thickening the gravy, but that’s about it!
+With a mix of onions, mushrooms and a beer-based sauce, this is bound to create a mouth-watering aroma.
+This recipe begins with browning the pork chops, and adding the vegetables and seasonings.
+Once the sauce is added, all you have to do is lower the heat until they are cooked through.
+There is one more step for thickening the gravy, but that’s about it!

 #52.
 Tomatoes, Okra, & Bacon Skillet

 Do you enjoy okra?
 Some people do, some don’t, but if you do, then this recipe certainly merits your consideration!
 The flavors are practically bursting in this dish with the combination of tomatoes, okra, bacon, and onion.
 Within your electric skillet, you’ll be frying up bacon, then removing it and keeping the grease in the skillet.
 You’ll then cook your onion, tomatoes, and okra until tender.
 This could also be a great option if you are looking for meals for two!